kbob6980/it_cybersecurity_study_resources/README.md

 * 🆓📺 [**IT Helpdesk/Support Real Life Tickets by Kevtech IT Support**](https://www.youtube.com/playlist?list=PLdh13bXVc6-mjvXjY25U-1eF63ZH6CeX8)\
   A great YouTube playlist that will teach you how to solve many different IT Helpdesk tickets.
 Check out Kevin's YouTube channel for a lot of valuable content in the helpdesk field and more.

+*Disclaimer\
+I don't own and I'm not associated with any of the provided resources authors or developers.
+The entire content of this repository is meant for educational purposes only.
+If you encounter any issues please contact me.*